sterliakov/etnsc-local/README.md

 * Install from npm - no need to configure unfamiliar build tools and compilers.

 ## Quickstart

-To begin, grab a binary for your architecture from the Releases page.

 First, run `init` to create a docker-compose file.
 You can tweak it as needed and add other services.
 All configuration is done via environment variables